-5.1 All staff
+6.1 All staff

-All staff will:
+All staff will read and understand Part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.

-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance to be filed in the Draycott Moor 'Meetings' folder of this academic year. - Reinforce the importance of online safety when communicating with parents and carers.
-This includes making parents and carers aware of what we ask children to do online (e.g., sites they need to visit or who they'll be interacting with online) - > Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns.
+All staff will sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.